 Terra Events Spain is a highly experienced Destination Management Company based in Spain, specialized in the organization and management of Events, Meetings & Incentives.
 Headquartered in Barcelona, with a branch office in Madrid our team knows every little corner of the country inside out and will share with you its secrets and hidden treasures creating unforgettable experiences.

-The recently rebranded +34 Spain counts on a team which has been part of one of the leading DMCs in Spain; from its outset more than eleven years ago, they have been serving clients’ needs for a diversity of events including major incentive programmes, meetings, conventions, product launches.
+The recently rebranded Terra Events Spain counts on a team which has been part of one of the leading DMCs in Spain; from its outset more than eleven years ago, they have been serving clients’ needs for a diversity of events including major incentive programs, meetings, conventions, product launches.
 Their professionalism, ethical approach to business and that special element of the human touch will certainly make your event planning both easy and fun!

 DESTINATIONS WE SERVE:

 We cover all the country and Canary Island being as a part of our main portfolio the following Spanish cities: Barcelona, Madrid, Valencia, Málaga - Marbella-Costa del Sol, Mallorca, La Rioja, Ibiza & Seville.

 Terra Events Spain has been one of the Spanish DMC leaders for over 11 years from its outset serving clients needs in incentives, meetings, convention, product launches and events.

 All of our team members are local experts and are on the ground every day uncovering the best area has to offer allowing us to design tailored experiences that meet your objectives.
 We have dedicated partnerships with 500+ in-destination hotel and service providers in more than 10 Spanish destinations.
 We know who and what offers the most memorable places and services putting our buying power to work to deliver solid, cost efficient and proven solutions to meet your budgetary requirements.